-• Any disassembly of the machine beyond that described in this manual must be carried out by technicians approved by the manufacturer.
+• Any dismantling of the machine that goes beyond anything that is described in this manual should be done by Busch authorized technicians.

 If the machine has conveyed gas contaminated with foreign materials which are hazardous to health:

 • Decontaminate the machine as much as possible and state the contamination status in a 'Declaration of Contamination'.